The infinity-category of stabilized Liouville sectors: Some Liouville geometry

-\begin{remark} Let $\rho: M \to \RR_{\geq 0}$ be the smooth function in Condition~\ref{item. finite type}, and let $v_\lambda$ denote the Liouville vector field, defined by $d\lambda(v_\lambda,-) = \lambda(-)$.
-The linearity in Condition~\ref{item. finite type} means that $v_\lambda(\rho) = \rho$ (outside some compact subset of $M$).
-In particular, so long as $M$ is not zero-dimensional, all positive real numbers are regular values of $\rho$.
-We may thus conclude there exists a smooth, compact manifold-with-corners $K \subset M$ such that every point in the complement of $K$ ``flows to infinity'' under the Liouville flow.
-So, $M$ is the completion of a compact Liouville domain-with-corners (where the contact boundary may also have corners).

-As a result, one has a well-defined ``contact boundary at infinity'' which we will denote by $\del_\infty M$. \end{remark}

-\begin{remark} Let us explain the splitting.
+\begin{remark}[The splitting] Let us explain the splitting in~\ref{item. splitting lambda}.
 When $\pi: E \to B$ is a symplectic submersion---so that $E$ is symplectic and the symplectic form on $E$ restricts to a symplectic form on each fiber of $\pi$---one has a natural horizontal distribution (given by the symplectic orthogonal to the vertical tangent spaces).
 We say that the submersion is flat if this distribution is integrable, and in particular, defines a flat connection.
-We assume this of our projection maps, so $\pi$ canonically splits $E$ as a smooth manifold locally. \end{remark}
+We assume this of our projection maps, so $\pi$ canonically splits $E$ as a smooth manifold, locally on $E$.
+In particular, note that we may always shrink $\nbhd(x)$ so that $\nbhd(x)$ itself admits a splitting; indeed, the split expression for $\lambda$ in~\ref{item. splitting lambda} assumes we have chosen such a neighborhood for every $x$.

-\begin{remark} Note that the splitting condition implies that any trajectory of the Liouville flow which begins away from $\partial M$ must remain away from $\partial M$. \end{remark}
+To see a sample consequence, let $v_\lambda$ denote the Liouville vector field (obtained as the symplectic dual to $\lambda$).
+Condition~\ref{item. splitting lambda} guarantees not only a splitting of the symplectic form, but also a splitting of the Liouville form; as a result, $v_\lambda$ splits.
+In particular, because each $\pi_x$ is codimension-preserving, we observe that the Liouville flow---i.e., the flow of $v_\lambda$---is tangent to each boundary and corner stratum of $M$.
+Moreover, because the Liouville form on the $T^*[0,1)^i$ factor is ${\mathbf p}d{\mathbf q}$, any trajectory of the Liouville flow which begins away from $\partial M$ must remain away from $\partial M$.